-Mike Mutton, a second-generation family member who, along with his father, Bob, and his mother, Linda, run Bob Mutton Party & Tent Rentals in Fort Wayne, Ind., frequently deals with obstructions—both large and small.
+Matt Mutton, a second-generation family member who, along with his father, Bob, and his mother, Linda, run Bob Mutton Party & Tent Rentals in Fort Wayne, Ind., frequently deals with obstructions—both large and small.

 In January the company installed a 25-by-45-meter tent on a construction site to allow the construction company to pour concrete during the remaining cold winter months.

 “The area we were to set up was the future home of the cafeteria for a retirement community,” Mutton says.
 “All of the underground mechanical for the space had already been put in the ground prior to our tent install, so there were pipes sticking out of the ground everywhere.”

 Because of the trenching and excavating that was required to install the building’s plumbing and electrical components in the ground, the space had large piles of dirt, trenches and a myriad of other obstructions.